BuildGraph:构建支持多平台打包的二进制引擎

 }

-This operation can also be imported through the engine, not only requiring the import of the provision but also the certificate (which can also be imported via iPhonePackager):
+This process can also be imported through the engine, which requires not just importing the provision but also importing the certificate (which can also be imported via iPhonePackager):

-If not imported, the following errors will occur:
+If not importing, the following error will occur:

 1